 Melatonin is a hormone that’s linked to our biological clock and is known for helping us sleep.
 During the day, it drops drastically, especially in the presence of light.
 At night, melatonin returns to induce sleepiness.

 If you suffer from a sleep disorder, keep in mind that any exposure to light in the middle of the night, even just flipping the switch for a minute in the bathroom, will disrupt your body’s melatonin production and negatively impact your sleep.

 What’s the difference between drinking warm and cold milk?

-For people that are lactose intolerant, they may have an easier time consuming warm dairy rather than cold.
+People who are lactose intolerant may have an easier time consuming warm dairy rather than cold.
 It turns out that heat breaks down the lactose, making it easier to digest.
 Cold milk can benefit people who suffer from acid reflux.
 It’s also effective in combatting dehydration, but then again, so is water.